-ADUs are buildings containing additional dwelling units that are smaller than the primary residential buildings.
-They can be an apartment located over a garage or parking area or a small, stand-alone house.
-While some ADUs are two-stories, they should not impinge on the privacy of neighbors.
-These units are an important tool to promote more affordable housing in the Residential Interior.
-ADUs are appropriate on lots with easy access to the back yard -either on corner lots or on lots with wide side yards.
+ADUs - a type of missing middle housing - are buildings containing additional dwelling units that are smaller than the primary residential buildings.
+They can be an apartment located over a garage or parking area or a small, stand-alone unit.
+While some of these are two stories, they should not intrude on the privacy of neighbors.
+These units are an important tool to promote more affordable housing options and can contribute to a more diverse community while providing private and public benefits.